 “Sure…?” asked her father for a reassurance, “You won’t change your mind later, will you Pavi?”

 “Yes, Daddy.
 I agree for this marriage.
 I don’t want you to worry about me anymore.”
 Pavithra assured her father after a moment’s thought and wiped her tears which she had controlled till then.
 Because of her cruel fate, her father had also suffered along with her.
-She wouldn’t want to hurt him anymore.
+She wouldn’t want to hurt him any longer.
 It was possible only through her affirmative answer.
 She stared out of the window, thinking about her future with another man whom she had not known at all.

 All along she was thinking only about the past.
 Now she must see life with a different outlook.
 Was it possible for her?
 Otherwise, she must prepare herself for the inevitable.